UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 ### Second script: Clean up a big directory

-Your goal here to build a script that removes files that have been marked for deletion; at a minimum, you want to get the tests in `tests.bats` to pass and make sure `shellcheck` is happy.
+Your goal here to build a script that removes files that have been marked for deletion; at a minimum, you want to get the tests in `bats_tests.sh` to pass and make sure `shellcheck` is happy.
 For this you should write a bash script named `big_clean.sh` that: